The collective views of Canadian Quakers

 - Explore the following questions personally, with your family and friends, and ask your elected officials and those seeking election:

 - How will you support the human rights of Palestinians and Israelis?
-How can we assure that Israelis and Palestinians shall be free from collective punishment, arbitrary detention, indiscriminate attack and other abuses of their basic dignity and human rights?
+How can we assure that Israelis and Palestinians shall be free from collective punishment, arbitrary detention, indiscriminate attack, and other abuses of their basic dignity and human rights?

 - How can the State of Israel, Hamas, and the Palestinian Authority all be held accountable for their actions, including any violations of international law?

-- Canada’s official policy states, “As referred to in UN Security Council Resolutions 446 and 465, Israeli settlements in the occupied territories are a violation of the Fourth Geneva Convention.
+- Canada’s official policy states, “Israeli settlements in the occupied territories are a violation of the Fourth Geneva Convention.
 The settlements also constitute a serious obstacle to achieving a comprehensive, just and lasting peace.”
-How do you respond to Israel’s maintenance and expansion of settlements in the West Bank, and East Jerusalem which Canada acknowledges are illegal and detrimental to the peace process?
+How do you respond to Israel’s maintenance and expansion of settlements in the West Bank and East Jerusalem, which Canada acknowledges are illegal and detrimental to the peace process?

 The work of individual Quakers supported by CFSC

 For decades, Friends have supported nonviolent peace initiatives, participated in inter-faith dialogues, communicated with governments, and made representations to diplomatic missions.
 CFSC has an Israel/Palestine Working Group actively engaging on our concerns.
 There are several other resources produced by Canadian Friends that may be helpful to you: Canada and Israel: The Business of Militarism, an article discussing some of our research into the military relationship between Canada and Israel.
 This research also informed our statement on Canada’s involvement in the arms trade.

 This article by Lana Robinson describes her experience representing Quakers on a 2019 Canadian church leaders’ delegation to Palestine/Israel.
 Watch the video below for more about Lana’s experience: